crazyRBLX11/ffmpegConverter/README.md

 <h4>Usage</h4>
 <p>The Video Converter is run through the Windows Terminal or the CMD.
 The command is "Convert.bat convert "PATH_TO_FILE" OUTPUT_TYPE".
-An example is 'Convert.bat "C:\Users:\USERNAME\Desktop\Example.mkv .mp4"' The file is outputted to the Output/ directory - which is automatically created if it hasn't been already.
+An example is 'Convert.bat convert "C:\Users:\USERNAME\Desktop\Example.mkv" .mp4' The file is outputted to the Output/ directory - which is automatically created if it hasn't been already.

 If you record videos using OBS Studio, A possible use case is to schedule video conversion after a video has been recorded.
 This allows you to record in .mkv so you don't lose your video if an issue occurs but you get the compatibility of .mp4 files.</p>